-The amount of unrecognized tax benefits (exclusive of interest) did not change as of June 30, 2007 and the Company does not anticipate any material changes within the next twelve months.
+The Company does not anticipate any material changes in the amount of unrecognized tax benefits (exclusive of interest) within the next twelve months.

 The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
-In the normal course of business the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, United Kingdom, Australia, Canada, Germany, Netherlands, India, Singapore and Spain.
+In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, United Kingdom, Australia, Canada, Germany, Netherlands, India, Singapore and Spain.